wkh237/react-native-fetch-blob/README.md

 ```

-You can also grouping requests by using `session` API, and use `dispose` to remove them all when needed.
+You can also group requests by using `session` API and use `dispose` to remove them all when needed.

 ```js